Aged Care Program

 • Improve resident and family/carer access to primary care and quality end-of-life and palliative care

-• Improve coordination of primary care in RACFs
+• Improve coordination of primary care in RACHs

 • Manage residents’ end-of-life and palliative care health needs to include access to timely and appropriate medication

-• Implement systems and processes to support the sustainable delivery of primary care coordination for general practice and RACFs.
+• Implement systems and processes to support the sustainable delivery of primary care coordination for general practice and RACHs.

 This activity has been made possible through the WA Department of Health NPA Grant.
 A summary of the 2021 GP consultation key themes: current interaction with palliative care, case conferencing, additional GP support and funding recommendations that informed the project is available here